rchrdchn/rchrdchn/README.md

 - 👨‍💻  I’m currently a UI Magician/Engineer at SAP SuccessFactors ✨
 - 🌱 I’m currently reading or re-reading: The Intelligent Investor, Refactoring, A Guide to the Good Life
-- 💬 Ask me about: running, traveling, habits, horology, books, programming, CS:GO
+- 💬 Ask me about: sports (running, soccer, formula 1, tennis), traveling, habits, horology, books, programming, CS:GO
 - ⚡️ Fun fact: I'm fluent in Spanish, English, and Chinese
 - 📫  How to reach me: <chan@hey.com>